-The first thing you hear at Khao Yai is the hornbill.
-Around 06:30 along the road past kilometer 33, a great hornbill calls and another answers from a kapok tree, and the sound carries a long way through the wet morning air.
-If you arrived from Bangkok the night before and you are walking the trail behind the Pha Kluai Mai campground, the gibbons start a few minutes later.
+Thailand’s oldest national park starts the day with a hornbill.
+Around 06:30 along the road past kilometer 33, a great hornbill calls and another answers from a kapok tree.
+The sound carries a long way through the wet morning air.
+Walk the trail behind the Pha Kluai Mai campground and the gibbons start a few minutes later.
 The park does not feel close to a city of 11 million people.
 It is, though.
 Bangkok is 180 kilometers south, and most of the cars at the gate by 09:00 came up that morning.

 Khao Yai is Thailand’s first national park, gazetted in 1962, and it covers 2,168 square kilometers across four provinces.
 UNESCO inscribed it in 2005 as part of the Dong Phayayen-Khao Yai Forest Complex.
-We have not lived inside the park, but we have driven the loop road eight times across five years, and the gap between a one-day visit and a two-night stay is wider than most guides admit.
-This piece is built around that choice, with the route, the entry fee, the dress code, and the right time of day for each stop.
-A trip planner that pairs morning wildlife with afternoon Asoke Valley wine tasting is the highest-yield Khao Yai itinerary, and we set out below where to do which.
+The gap between a single day visit and a two night stay is wider than most guides admit, and this piece is built around that choice.
+It carries the route, the entry fee, the dress code, and the right time of day for each stop.
+A trip planner that pairs morning wildlife with an afternoon of Asoke Valley wine tasting is the most rewarding Khao Yai itinerary, and we set out below where to do which.

 Compare ground transport to Khao Yai if you are starting in Bangkok and want fares before you commit to the trip shape.